johannesugb/johannesugb.github.io/_posts/2021-06-17-why-do-opengl-proj-matrices-fail-in-vulkan.md

 #   image: /assets/images/1500x500.jpg
 ---

-When programmers with an OpenGL background learn Vulkan, they often expect--or hope--that the projection matrices they have used with OpenGL continue to work with Vulkan.
+When programmers with an OpenGL background learn Vulkan, they often expect---or hope---that the projection matrices they have used with OpenGL continue to work with Vulkan.
 Everyone with such expectations is in for a bad surprise.
 While many sources on the internet offer strategies to fix it such as

 - Inverting the projection matrix' y-axis: `projMat[1][1] *= -1`,
 - Inverting the y coordinates in the vertex shader: `gl_Position.y = -gl_Position.y;`,